 I don’t know why I thought I knew better; I should have listened to everyone else.
 While I didn’t care for a couple of cities I visited earlier in my trip (e.g., Nha Trang and Phuket), Jakarta was the first destination I actively disliked.
 The traffic was terrible, and there weren’t many sights to visit.

-I might have been hypersensitive, but I also felt uneasy while walking through the city.
-Many men stare at non-local women, particularly those in short sleeves.
+I might have been hypersensitive, but I felt uneasy while walking through the city.
+Many men stare at foreign women, particularly those in short sleeves.
 I had been the target of curious looks in other countries (although non-Asian travelers certainly received more stares than I did), so the mere fact that people were looking at me wasn’t the problem.
 The stares in Jakarta felt different – more obvious and less benign.
 Covering shoulders and knees helped, but it didn’t eliminate the issue.
 I do think travelers should consider local customs and dress accordingly, but it was still uncomfortable to walk around.

 Thank goodness for the staff at Capsule Hotel, or else Jakarta would have been a bust.
 The staff were lovely and answered all my questions.
 They led an inexpensive city tour that covered all transport and entrance fees.
 They also hung out with guests after hours and provided recommendations on places to eat and drink.